aungzawhtet-dev/Data-Science-with-Python/README.md

 Data Analysis with Python,
 Data Vis with Python,
 Database and SQL with Python,
-Machine with Python,
+Machine Learning with Python,
-Webscrapping with Python
+Webscraping with Python